Chandranath Hill: Waterfalls and fountain

 There are two waterfalls named Shahasradhara and Suptadhara. there are many more fountains and waterfalls, From this hill on the east, some of the fountains and canals have been gathered in the halda river.
 Among them, Ghazaria, Bermasia, Fatikchari, Harulalchari and Boalia are the main.
 On the west, Mahamaya, Mitha Chhara and many other canal and waterfalls have fallen into the Bay of Bengal.
 Now a rubber dam is built on Mahamaya canal.
 It is the second-largest man-made lake in Bangladesh after Kaptai Lake.

+Trekking

+Upon reaching the base, the Chandranath trail divides into two routes.
+The left path, a natural dirt trail through forested areas and traditional Tipra villages, is generally preferred for the ascent due to its gentler gradient.
+The right path consists mainly of steep concrete and stone stairs and is commonly used for the descent, providing safer footing than the often slippery dirt trail.